 Shop Local Farms

-Find a farmer!
+Support your local farmer!
 Use Local Harvest to find meat and poultry farmers, as well as produce.
 Some farmers require that you buy in bulk but if you can’t afford it or don’t have the room in your freezer, find a friend to buy a share with you!
 Nothing compares to the taste of grass fed beef!
 And an added benefit is becoming more or a part of a community that really supports each other.

 There are so many more issues surrounding our food production system than I have touched on in this article.
 The recent egg recalls have brought to light the horrors of factory farmed eggs.
 However, local legislation (at least here in Georgia) makes it impossible for us to take control of our own egg production by raising chickens.
 In my county, I can’t have even ONE chicken unless I own *3 ACRES* of land.
 Other issues like the increased resistance of bacteria to antibiotics has been attributed to the massive use of antibiotics in livestock.
 Food born illnesses are on the rise.
 Not to mention the humanitarian issues surrounding the raising of factory farmed animals.